emilyjspencer/emilyjspencer/README.md

 ### Planning to do:

-&nbsp;&nbsp;&nbsp;🏋🏻‍♀️Fitness app \
+&nbsp;&nbsp;&nbsp;🏋🏻‍♀️Fitness app \ Angular & NestJS or React & Spring Boot
-&nbsp;&nbsp;&nbsp;💊A pills tracker \
-&nbsp;&nbsp;&nbsp;🧠An anonymous chat application for the workplace, where employees can talk with others about mental health if they feel unable reveal their identity \
+&nbsp;&nbsp;&nbsp;💊A pills tracker \ Potentially to be built using Ionic &nbsp;&nbsp;&nbsp;🧠An anonymous chat application for the workplace, where employees can talk with others about mental health if they feel unable reveal their identity \ Websockets
 &nbsp;&nbsp;&nbsp;🌺Add an Angular frontend to my Perfume application.
 (Also re-create using a React frontend)